Request a Demo Contact Us

 5. Factor in respect.

 Finally, and perhaps most importantly, a VDP should define clear disclosure standards based on good faith.
 These create the baseline for the strength of an organization’s relationship with hackers and should align incentives to ensure that both parties benefit from interactions.
-Owners should receive as much detail of a vulnerability as possible, along with a good faith commitment from the hacker to stick to the agreed method of disclosure.
+Owners should receive as much detail of a potential vulnerability as possible, along with a good faith commitment from the hacker to stick to the agreed method of disclosure.
 Hackers should expect to get prompt responses to their submissions and a commitment to their appropriate recognition.

 Managing a VDP